hyperledger/indy-node/docs/source/installation-and-configuration.md

 ```

 To start the `indy-cli` using your new config file, run the following:
-`ubuntu@cli$ indy-cli --config <path_to_cfg>/cliconfig.json`
+`ubuntu@cli$ indy-cli-rs --config <path_to_cfg>/cliconfig.json`

 Now all of the appropriate transactions will have an “Agreement Accepted” authorization attached to them during this `indy-cli` session.

 #### 3.1.3.
 Obtain the Genesis Files
 Obtain the genesis transaction files for the Network with the following steps.
 For the sake of this documentation, we will use the genesis files from the Sovrin Networks.
 Information on how to create a genesis file can be found [here](./NewNetwork/NewNetwork.md).
-These files contain bootstrap information about some of the Validator nodes, which will be used by your `indy-cli` to connect to the networks.
+These files contain bootstrap information about some of the Validator nodes, which will be used by your `indy-cli-rs` to connect to the networks.

 If you are at the `indy` prompt, please exit: